-- 1. Authentication and habilitation
+- 1. Recap

-- 2. Classical software vulnerabilities
+- 2. Classical pure-software vulnerabilities

 - 3. Protection domains and secure operating systems

 - 4. Reference Monitor architectures

-IT security: the very baseline
+IT security - the very baseline

 - 1. Systems/applications must be usable by legitimate users only - 2.
-Access is granted on the basis of an authorization, and according to the rules established by some administrator (beware this term) - ➤ As for point 1, an unusable system is a useless one - ➤ However, in several scenarios the attacker might only tailor system non-usability by legitimate users (so called DOS Denial of Serviceattacks)
+Access is granted on the basis of an authorization, and according to the rules established by some administrator (beware this term) - As for point 1, an unusable system is a useless one - However, in several scenarios the attacker might only tailor system non-usability by legitimate users (so called DOS Denial of Service-attacks)